woefe/git-prompt.zsh/README.md

 ### Dependencies
 * Git with `--porcelain=v2` support, which is available since version 2.11.0.
     You can check if your installation is compatible by executing `git status --branch --porcelain=v2` inside a Git repository.
-* [awk](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/awk.html), which is most certainly pre-installed on any \*nix system
+* [awk](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/awk.html), which is most certainly preinstalled on any \*nix system

 ### Arch Linux
 Install [git-prompt.zsh](https://aur.archlinux.org/packages/git-prompt.zsh/) or [git-prompt.zsh-git](https://aur.archlinux.org/packages/git-prompt.zsh-git/) from the AUR.
 Maintained by [Felixoid](https://github.com/Felixoid).